 Teaching is one of the great joys of my musical life.
 I have taught violin, viola, fiddle, theory, and jazz theory for non-jazzers for over three decades.
 I always endeavour to bring integrity to the time I spend with students, focussing on strengthening the skills they already possess and diagnosing issues that create stumbling blocks to their progress.

 I studied violin pedagogy formally with Mimi Zweig, who uses the Suzuki Method as a foundation upon which she has added technical and modern harmonic tweaks.
-I continue to use many of Mimi's ideas, as well as those of British pedagogue, Sheila Nelson, particularly when working with young students.
+When working with younger students, I continue to use many of Mimi's ideas, in combination with those of British pedagogue, Sheila Nelson.
 For older students, I do not subscribe to a single approach to learning violin or viola.
-I offer students the technical, musical and mental tools to learn better and more efficiently so that they can play the music they want to play and love the sound they make while doing so--whether it's solo Bach, orchestral excerpts, a tango, a concerto, a jazz standard (in all keys) or a fiddle tune.
+I offer students the technical, musical and mental tools to learn better and more efficiently so that they can play the music they want to play and love the sound they make while doing so--whether it's solo Bach, orchestral excerpts, a tango, a concerto, a jazz standard (in all keys), a fiddle tune, or free improvisation.
 I draw upon the breadth of my own musical experience to engage students in whatever way, and through whatever kind of music, best suits their way of learning.

 By fluke, I have lived in close proximity to a number of former and current Olympic athletes, and I have noticed many similarities between athletes and musicians.
 What differs is the presumptions we hold about 'talent' as a precursor to musical training.
 I see it the other way around.
 Think of me as your Olympic coach of the violin.
 If there is something you want to play on the instrument, I can give you the tools to get there.